 Use Silicone Caulk On Bottoms Of Plates

-Our friends Nikki & Jason Wynn put out a video several years back about how they used silicone caulk and applied it around the base of their existing dishes, creating a custom rubbery “foot” that keeps dishes from rattling when stacked together in your cabinet.
+Our friends Nikki and Jason Wynn put out a video several years ago about how they used silicone caulk and applied it around the base of their existing dishes, creating a custom, rubbery “foot” that keeps dishes from rattling when stacked together in your cabinet.
 Check it out:

 Or, if you’d rather read about it, you can check out their article: Simple Tricks to Make Any Dishes RV Safe